0NATE4/PatternAnalysis-2025/recognition/layrad-flant5-lora-nchung/README.md

 ## Problem Statement

 Medical radiology reports are written in technical language that is often incomprehensible to patients.
 This creates barriers to patient understanding and engagement with their own healthcare.
-This project tackles **Subtask 2.1 of the ACL 2025 BioLaySumm workshop**, which focuses on translating expert radiology reports into layperson summaries.
+This project tackles **Subtask 2.1 of the ACL 2025 BioLaySumm workshop**¹, a state-of-the-art research problem focused on translating expert radiology reports into layperson summaries.

 ## Dataset